 What if I can't decide?

-Then you are welcome to make an open application by choosing campus code 9 on your UCAS application.
+Then you are welcome to choose an open application on your UCAS form.
 This will mean that your application will be assigned to a college or hall that has relatively fewer applications for your course in the year you apply.
-In 2018, 17% of applicants made open applications.
+In 2021, 19% of applicants made open applications.
 Tutors have no preference for direct or open applications: they are looking for the best applicants for their course.
 However, once your application has been allocated to a college, this is final.
 If there are any colleges you do not want to go to, you should name a college preference rather than submitting an open application.

 What’s the best college for...?